wp-plugins/nextgen-facebook/readme.txt

 = PHP Constants =

-**To address very specific needs**, some PHP constants for NGFB may be defined in your `wp-config.php` or template files (generally before the `wp_head()` function call).
+To address very specific needs, some PHP constants for NGFB may be defined in your `wp-config.php` or template files (generally before the `wp_head()` function call).
 The complete list of constants, and a description of their intended use, can be found in the `constants.txt` file located in the `wp-content/plugins/nextgen-facebook/` plugin folder.

 == Screenshots ==